Cheddar Jalapeño Oatmeal Bread

 Jana

 Heidi, I made this Friday and it’s almost gone.
 I’m going to make another one as soon as I get more oats.
 It’s unbelievably delicious but I really had trouble getting it to rise.
 I wrapped the bowl in a towel and set it in front of my propane heater because it’s freezing in my house.
 Both bowl and dough were warmy-pie but it took 3 1/2 hours to rise.
 Is it because I used instant yeast?
 It’s brand new and it was in the fridge.
 I used warm water and dehydrated buttermilk powder as I don’t have any buttermilk but it tasted fabulous.
 AnywY this is a keeper and I’m making another batch ASAP!!
-Yum to the 10millionth degree.
+Yum to the 10millionth degree.5 stars

 Jana